houssamhh/coadapt/README.md

   $ conda activate decision_making
   ```

   **Note**: To deploy the LLM locally, you need a HuggingFace token.
 Then, you can save the token as an environment variable called `HF_TOKEN` (e.g., by using `export HF_TOKEN=<your_token>` in Linux environments).
 Alternatively, we support using Anthropic cloud-based models.
-For this purpose, you need an Anthropic API Key, which you can then save in an environment variable called `	ANTHROPIC_API_KEY`.
+For this purpose, you need an Anthropic API Key, which you can then save in an environment variable called `ANTHROPIC_API_KEY`.
   To use a local LLM, e.g., Google's Gemma 3 model, run the following command:
   ```
   $ python coadapt/run_pipeline.py --dataset_root opv2v_data_dumping/test --llm_model google/gemma-3-4b-it --output_dir results/artifact_evaluation --reselect_every 5
   ```

  This will run the pipeline on the collaborative perception scenarios found under `opv2v_data_dumping/test`, using the Gemma 3 4B LLM, and save the selection results to the directory `results/artifact_evaluation`.
 The LLM will choose which robots participate in the fusion process and the fusion strategy every 5 frames (you can modify this variable to select the frequency that you'd like to set).
- To use cloud-based models, you can run the same command, but by specifying the Claude model that you'd like to use:
+ Alternatively, to use Anthropic models, you can run the same command, but by specifying the Claude model that you'd like to use:
  ```
  $ python coadapt/run_pipeline.py --dataset_root opv2v_data_dumping/test --llm_model claude-sonnet-4-6 --output_dir results/artifact_evaluation --reselect_every 5
  ```